Snyder-Technology-LLC/authflow-guides-resources-docs/content/troubleshooting/character-limit.md

+# Instructions Character Limit

+🟡 **Intermediate** · ⏱️ ~5 min · 🛠️ How-To
+Managing the 8,000 character limit for GPT instructions.

 ---
-id: "character-limit"
-title: "Instructions Character Limit"
-description: "Managing the 8,000 character limit for GPT instructions"
-category: "troubleshooting"
-tags: ["troubleshooting", "instructions", "character-limit", "optimization"]
-contextKeys: ["gpt-config"]
-difficulty: "intermediate"
-estimatedTime: 5
-displayOrder: 4
-relatedDocs: ["gpt-instructions", "custom-gpt-overview"]
----

-# Instructions Character Limit

 ChatGPT custom GPTs have an 8,000 character limit for instructions.
 When adding Authflow's Top Context Instructions, you may need to optimize your existing instructions.